Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments

-In our work, we assume that we have access to vector components under different configurations.
-Here, we define the access to elements of a vector in the classical setting under the query access model and the sampling access model. \begin{defn} [Vector access] Let $c$ and $n$ be two positive integers and $\bm u$ be a vector of bit strings $\mathbf{u} \in (\{0,1\}^{c})^n$.
-We say that we have access to a vector $\bm u$ if we have access to the mapping $j \to \bm u_j$.
-We denote this access by $\bm{VA}(\bm u,n,c)$ and the time for a query by $\mathcal T_{\bm{VA}(\bm u, n,c)}$.
-When there is no ambiguity of the inputs, we use the shorthand notation $\bm{VA}(\bm u)$. \end{defn}
+Note that negative numbers can also be represented with fixed-point encoding.
+It suffices to add an extra bit to represent the sign.
+Next, we define the access to elements of a vector in the classical setting under the query access model and the sampling access model. \begin{defn} [Vector access] Let $c_1, c_2$ and $n$ be positive integers and $\mathbf{u} \in [0, 2^{c_1}]^n$ be a vector.
+We say that we have access to a vector $\vb{u}$ if we have access to the mapping $j \to \calB(u_j, c_1, c_2)$.
+We denote this access by $\VA(\vb{u},n,c_1, c_2)$ and the time for a query by $\mathcal T_{\VA(\vb{u}, n,c_1, c_2)}$.
+When there is no ambiguity of the inputs, we use the shorthand notation $\VA(\vb{u})$. \end{defn}